Neural-Shadow Quantum State Tomography: Numerical simulations without noise

 \section{Numerical simulations without noise}

-In this section, we demonstrate the advantage of our NSQST protocols over the NNQST protocol in three physically relevant scenarios.
+In this section, we first demonstrate the advantage of our NSQST protocols over the NNQST protocol in three physically relevant scenarios, then demonstrate advantages over direct shadow extimation.
 Specifically, we consider a model from high-energy physics (time evolution for one-dimensional quantum chromodynamics), a model from condensed-matter physics (time evolution of a Heisenberg spin chain), and a model relevant to precision measurements and quantum information science (a phase-shifted GHZ state).

 For all three physical settings, we compare the performance of NNQST, NSQST, and NSQST with pre-training by measuring the exact infidelity of the trained model quantum states to the target state averaged over the last 100 iterations of training (or epochs for NNQST, see \cref{Appendix_hyper}).
 For NNQST's basis selection, since none of our target states is known to be the ground state of a $k$-local Hamiltonian (i.e., a Hamiltonian with each term acting non-trivially on at most $k$ qubits), we simply use all of the almost-diagonal and nearest-neighbour local Pauli bases (i.e., Pauli bases with at most two neighbouring terms being non-$Z$).
 The number of these bases scales linearly with the system size ($4n-3$ bases).
 All NSQST protocols use only $N=100$ re-sampled classical shadows per iteration for model parameter updates.
-We perform 10 independent trials of each protocol (NNQST, NSQST, and NSQST with pre-training) in each of the three examples.
+We perform ten independent trials of each protocol (NNQST, NSQST, and NSQST with pre-training) in each of the three examples.

+Finally, we adopt an improved pre-training strategy described in \cref{app_technical} and fix $N=200$ Clifford shadows without re-sampling to demonstrate advantages of NSQST over direct shadow estimation with Clifford shadows or Pauli shadows.